stefdworschak/github-training/README.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-2. To resolve the merge conflict, open the index file.
+2. Open the index file and have a look at the merge conflict to better understand what is going on.
 You should see the below error:

 ```